 Low testosterone, or low-T, occurs when men produce testosterone below the normal range of 300 to 1000 nanograms per deciliter in blood and below 49-145 pg/ml in saliva.
 (It is a pervasive challenge for men, particularly as they get older.
 It is estimated that 40 percent of men who are 45 years old or older have low-T. Science is beginning to reveal that symptoms once thought to be part of the normal aging process may instead be a result of low-T. While healthcare providers can perform serum tests to determine a man’s precise level of testosterone, there are some key ways that men can discover on their own that they likely have low-T.

 The Androgen Deficiency in the Aging Male (ADAM) questionnaire is screening tool that has been widely used to test for androgen deficiency.
+It’s also known as the low testosterone questionnaire.
 Men who are androgen deficient are low in male sex hormones, particularly testosterone.
 Research has shown that men’s performance on the questionnaire correlates with their serum testosterone levels, which suggests that the questionnaire can be used both as a screening tool and as a diagnostic tool.

 Men who suspect that they have low-T can use this tool to determine from home how likely they are to actually be experiencing low-T. If the questionnaire indicates that someone is like to have low-T, that person should follow up with a healthcare provider to get their testosterone levels checked and determine a course of action for addressing their low-T symptoms and any underlying causes for the reduction in low-T if appropriate.